Patys/blockchain-transactions/readme.md

-# Basic mining
+# Basic transactions

-It's basic implementation of blockchain with mining.
+It's basic implementation of blockchain with transactions.
-Hash resolving, proof of work.

 ## Created for learning purpose